Dataport/possible-x-piveau-ui/MIGRATION_GUIDE_v4.md

 # Migration Guide (v4)

+This Migration Guide shows how to use Vue 3 together with Vite.

-To make use of the latest `piveau-hub-ui-modules` version (4.x.x) in your project, apply the following changes to your piveau-hub-ui:
+To make use of Vue 3 + Vite in your project, apply the following changes to `piveau-hub-ui`:

 ## 1. Update `package.json`